pigeonflight/Recipe-Website-Tutorial/docs/_build/html/_sources/tutorials/views.txt

 - What is a response?

 - The `root factory` (as the name implies) is what actually makes our new application root.
-Can you figure out where the `root factory` is declared and how it relates to the `models.py` file?
+Can you figure out where (meaning in what file) the `root factory` is declared and how it relates to the `models.py` file?

 Lab Exercises
 --------------

-1. Create a new css file in the `static` folder, name it style.css

 #.
+Create a new css file in the `static` folder, name it style.css

+#.
 Link to the style.css file from the welcome.pt.

 #.
 Make changes to the style.css
    so that the welcome.pt view looks more like the mockup.

+#.
+Add the css file that imports the grid styles to the `static` folder also and make sure that the grid
+   system still works.